 - Cream cheese: This adds a smooth texture to the salad, as well as a nice bite to the sweetness of the jello.

-- Cool Whip: Mixing this with the cream cheese makes a silky smooth layer that effortlessly combines tangy and sweet.
+- Cool Whip: Mixing homemade Cool Whip or store bought frozen topping with cream cheese makes a silky smooth layer that combines tangy and sweet.

 - Jello: Raspberry jell-o is really the star of the dish and brings all the flavors.